 I have been collecting Formula 1 autographs since 1994.
 Then I got my first 3 autographed cards from Ligier (Bernard, Blundell, Comas).
 Now, after 30 years, you can find over 4800 most precious scanned autographs of Formula 1 drivers here and also some unsigned official autograph cards.

-I would like to take this opportunity to thank to all my friends, F1 teams, clubs, private persons and of course drivers for their help with increasing this collection.
-Many thanks to all the visitors from around the world, who looked at the website for the long years.
+I would like to take this opportunity to thank to all my friends, F1 teams, clubs, private people and of course drivers for their help with increasing this collection.
+Many thanks to all the visitors from around the world, who looked at the website for many years.

 If you have any comments, questions, found out any mistakes or you collect things like mentioned please do not hesitate to contact me.
-However, please note I DO NOT distribute drivers addresses and rather not looking for addresses.
-There are only 3 living drivers of approx. 870 participating at least in one GP weekend, whose autographs I don't have - Brausch Niemann (refuses to sign letters), John Barber (retired to live on a boat), Gunther Seifert (address unknown).
+However, please note I DO NOT distribute drivers addresses and rather not looking for them.
 Right now I'm concentrating mainly to collect official autograph cards and missing autographs of deceased F1 drivers.

 Design and PHP by Rafal Rokicki.
 Driver statistics by Forix.